8月 27, 2017

 Although Marui has been the largest retail department store, it is relatively new to Kyoto.
 It has brought in a breath of air to the area.
 As it is the busiest junction and a lot of people use its entrance as a meeting point, the ground floor is full of items you find it hardest to resist.

 People pop in with just some time to kill and all the “sale” signs draw you into their shops.
 On top of its stylish selection of clothes shops, it offers the ultimate relaxation spot in the salons.
 You can get manicures, pedicures, a massage and hair removal… any women’s needs!

 You have to enjoy shopping as well when you are in Kyoto.

 So what do you think?
 Are you excited about shopping in Kyoto?
 Most of the places are either indoors or under a roof so you can enjoy a day out without worrying about the weather.
-I Hope you will find your favourite shop in this marvellous historical city.
+I Hope you will find your favorite shop in this marvelous historical city.